-Employee satisfaction scores will always serve to improve the engagement and happiness of employees at your community or care center; they will also help improve the quality of care employees give to residents, patients, and families.
+Understanding employee satisfaction serves as the groundwork to improving the engagement and happiness of employees at your organization; they will also help improve the quality of care employees give to residents, patients, and families.
+We recommend that you review the Employee Engagement Communication plan, in addition to this manual.